OctobearArmy/CS290/assignment4/README.txt

 then after that there would be a ranked list of the greatest dangers to sharks.
 I would also include a table that has the most critically endangered sharks their cause for endangerment and possibly their habitats as well. possibly another video/picture
+I will probobly add some server side flashcards or a quick reveiw to prepare for the quiz.
 At the end I will ask the user to take a quiz on what they learned and it will take them to a new page that holds a drag and drop style quiz.